 How to choose well in Venice

 Venice is easy to misread.
 Travelers often overfocus on the postcard core, underestimate walking time, and treat the lagoon islands as a quick add-on when they deserve real space.
-The best approach is to separate true first-trip essentials from atmospheric extras, then build each day around one dense area rather than zigzagging across bridges and ferry stops.
+The best approach is to separate true first-trip essentials from atmospheric extras, then build each day around one dense area or one boat-based arc rather than zigzagging across bridges and ferry stops.

 Treat St. Mark’s Basilica and the Doge’s Palace as the main first-trip anchors, then add quieter experiences around them instead of stacking only major-ticket sights.